 The enforcement process impacts a wide variety of stakeholders (customers) including citizens, regulated facilities, permit writers, compliance inspectors and enforcement analysts.
 For entities against whom enforcement actions are taken, efficiency in the enforcement process reduces uncertainty that may impact future actions the entities.
-Improved efficiency internally at ADEQ and streamlining of the enforcement process is anticipated to result in a reduction in wasted effort and rework.
-Improvements will lead to more efficient use of staff resources and is expected to lead to cost savings for the agency.
+Improved efficiency by internally at ADEQ and streamlining of the enforcement process is anticipated to result in a reduction in wasted effort and rework.
+Improvements will lead to more efficient use consistency to the enforcement process, and improve efficiency throughout the process.